rmkelley/rmkelley.github.io/malawi.md

 ![model](model_vulnurability.PNG)

-Click [here](vulnerabilitySQL.sql) to download the SQL code created by our class Click [here](rupload.r) to download the R code used to import data to my database Click [here](index.md) to return to my main page
+Click [here](vulnerabilitySQL.sql) to download the SQL code created by our class

+Click [here](rupload.r) to download the R code used to import data to my database

+Click [here](flood.sql) to download the sql code used to convert data into rasters.

+Click [here](index.md) to return to my main page

 ### Citations